 At this point, I guess some of you might wonder how many days per week that I have scheduled lectures/ placement.
 For a normal lecture week, I would normally have four or five days per week of lectures.
 On placement weeks, I only have to go to the Leaf Hospital for two days, so this means that the remainder of the week is for independent study.

-Of course, I do not spend all my time on academic work.
+Of course, I do not spend all my time on academic work for my podiatry degree.
 Occasionally, I have some days working as a student ambassador for the university and I would also go to a local donation centre to do some volunteering every Saturday.
 Apart from that, I would also have takeaways sometimes or go to the beach with my housemates.